roberthart56/electronics_intro/README.md

 <img src="./img/arduino_motor_driver.jpg" width="300" alt="driver"/>
 </figure>

 If we want to make a project (robot, kinetic sculpture, vehicle...) we need a way to make it smaller and more secure, and need a battery!
 First step is smaller.
 With the XIAO modules, we can put it all on one board.
+Maybe at this point, have them solder the little legs onto the XIAO's.
+This is an easy intro to soldering.

 <figure>
 <img src="./img/xiao_motor_driver.jpg" width="300" alt="xiao"/>